-As a complement to the evidence review, we will develop an economic model to assess the lifetime cost-effectiveness of sotatercept added on to stable background therapy as compared to standard care.
-If the clinical review suggests that sotatercept may displace other additive therapies (e.g., selexipag) in the usual course of clinical care, that may be modeled.
-Changes in background therapy for patients who improve on sotatercept also may be modeled if data suggest.
-The model structure will be based in part on a literature review of prior published models of PAH.
-13-15.
-The base case analysis will take a health care system perspective (i.e., focus on direct medical care costs only).
+As a complement to the evidence review, we will develop an economic model to assess the lifetime cost-effectiveness of sotatercept added on to standard care as compared to standard care alone.
+The model structure will be based in part on a literature review of prior published models of PAH.12- 14 The base case analysis will take a health care system perspective (i.e., focus on direct medical care costs only).
 Data permitting, productivity impacts and other indirect costs will be considered in a separate analysis.
 This modified societal perspective analysis will be considered as a co-base case when the societal costs of care are large relative to direct health care costs, and the impact of treatment on these costs is substantial.
-This will most often occur in cases where the incremental costeffectiveness ratio changes by greater than 20%, greater than \$200,000 per QALY, and/or when the result crosses the threshold of \$100,000-\$150,000 per QALY gained.
-The starting population will consist of adults with PAH in WHO Functional Class II or III who are on stable background therapy.
-The model will consist of health states defined by WHO functional class, transplant, and death and will include separate health states for Functional Class I, Functional Class III, Functional Class III, Functional Class IV, Post-Transplant, and Death.
+This will most often occur in cases where the incremental cost-effectiveness ratio changes by greater than 20%, greater than \$200,000 per QALY, and/or when the result crosses the threshold of \$100,000-\$150,000 per QALY gained.
+The starting population will consist of adults with PAH in WHO Functional Class II or III who are on standard of care therapy, i.e. double or triple background therapy.
+The model will consist of health states defined by WHO functional class, transplant, and death and will include separate health states for Functional Class I, Functional Class II, Functional Class III, Functional Class IV, Post-Transplant, and Death.
 A cohort of patients will transition between states during predetermined cycles of 12 weeks over a lifetime time horizon, modeling patients from treatment initiation until death.